kraiskil/onnx2c/quantization.md

 Such front-end quantized networks should of course work with onnx2c too.
 No `-quantize` option should be given when compiling such quantized networks.

-TODO: add links to the onnxruntime and pytorch quantization tools.